Respecting human rights

 Embed

 Rather than completing a lengthy training session in one sitting, employees can learn about human rights through bite-size content and gamification.
 This method is effective for improving engagement and promoting better retention of information.
-In 2023, this e-learning was recognized with 4 Gold Awards and 2 Silver Awards by the Digital Impact Awards, the Internal Communication and Engagement Awards and the Global ACE Awards.
+In 2023, this e-learning was recognized with 4 Gold Awards and 2 Silver Awards by the Digital Impact Awards, the Internal Communications and Engagement Awards and the Global ACE Awards.
 The Gold Awards were received for the following categories: Best Internal Activation, Best Digital Employee Communication, Best Internal Communications Campaign and Best Innovation.

 Identify and prioritize